New Google Ranking Factor: Page Experience Signal

 Featured Snippet Changes

-We’ve seen some interesting changes made to featured snippet results on desktop.
-Google often scrolls you to the right content section and highlights the same text in yellow when you click on a tab that is ranked in the featured snippet.
-It’s an attempt to help users easily find the data shown in the snippet inside the material of the ranking tab.
-To allow a featured snippet, there is no special tagging or markup required.
-Google would have the text highlighted automatically.
+On the desktop, we’ve seen some interesting improvements to featured snippet results.
+When you click on a featured snippet tab, Google often scrolls you to the related content section and highlights the exact text in yellow.
+It’s an attempt to make it easier for users to find the details shown in the snippet inside the content of the rating tab.
+There is no special tagging in place.
+Google will automatically highlight the text.

 New Head of Search at Google